DataDog/docker-dd-agent/README.md

 Now when the container starts, all files in `/opt/dd-agent-conf.d` with a `.yaml` extension will be copied to `/etc/dd-agent/conf.d/`.
 Please note that to add new files you will need to restart the container.

+## JMX Images

+If you need to run any JMX-based Agent checks, run a [JMX image](https://github.com/DataDog/docker-dd-agent/tree/master/jmx), e.g. `datadog/docker-dd-agent:latest-jmx`, `datadog/docker-dd-agent:11.0.5150-jmx`, etc. These images are based on the default images but add a JVM, which is needed for the Agent to run jmxfetch.

+JMX images automatically enable Autodiscovery for JMX (SD_JMX_ENABLE=yes).

 ## DogStatsD

 ### Standalone DogStatsD

-The default images run a dogstatsd server as well as the main Agent (i.e. the collector).
-If you want to run DogStatsD only, we provide [standalone images](https://github.com/DataDog/docker-dd-agent/tree/master/dogstatsd) that don't run the collector.
-These images contain `dogstatsd` in their docker tag (e.g. `latest-dogstatsd`, `11.0.5141-dogstatsd-alpine`).
+The default images (e.g. `latest`) run a DogStatsD server as well as the main Agent (i.e. the collector).
+If you want to run DogStatsD only, run a [DogStatsD-only image](https://github.com/DataDog/docker-dd-agent/tree/master/dogstatsd), e.g. `datadog/docker-dd-agent:latest-dogstatsd`, `datadog/docker-dd-agent:11.0.5141-dogstatsd-alpine`, etc. These images don't run the collector process.

-These separate images have the advantage of running DogStatsD server as a non-root user which is useful for platforms like OpenShift.
-They also don't need shared volumes from the host (`/proc`, `/sys/fs` and the Docker socket) like the complete Agent image.
+They also run the DogStatsD server as a non-root user, which is useful for platforms like OpenShift.
+They also don't need shared volumes from the host (`/proc`, `/sys/fs` and the Docker socket) like the default Agent image.

 **Note**: Metrics submitted by this container will NOT get tagged with any global `tags` specified in `datadog.conf`.
 These tags are only read by the Agent's collector process, which these DogStatsD-only images do not run.